LEANNA MAE .ORG

 • Speak on behalf of the client

 Variety of backgrounds: Doulas come from a variety of backgrounds, family types, and birthing experiences.
-While the vast majority of doulas are women, doulas may be women or men who may or may not be parents themselves.
+While the vast majority of doulas are women, there are a few men out there who have joined this career field.
+Professional doulas may or may not be parents themselves.
 Historically and traditionally, it was a role filled by mothers and often seen as a peer support role.
-We’ve evolved to it being a career with more and more education/training available.
-It is now considered a profession in women’s health.
-In some areas, birthing centers and even hospitals have doulas on staff.
-Just like OB/Gyns and midwives and L&D nurses, individual professionals may or may not have had a natural birth or ever been pregnant (or even be a woman).
+Just as lactation support has evolved from peer support to a professional role in women's health, doula work evolved to it being a career with more and more education/training available.
+It is now considered a profession in women’s health (not a peer support role).
+In some areas, birthing centers and hospitals have doulas on staff.
+Just like OB/Gyns and midwives and L&D nurses, individual professionals may or may not have had a natural birth or ever had children.
 There is a wide variety of backgrounds and doulas have come into this career for numerous reasons.
+Quite a lot of doulas get into this career after having their own natural births and wanting to help other women do the same.
+Quite a lot go into doula work after experiencing bad maternity care and they want to improve the system.
+Others are called by God or drawn into this line of work one way or the other.
+For the sake of transparency, I personally do not have children.
+I never married.
+I got into this work because it's a calling.
+For me, it's all about educating and supporting women.

 Variety of philosophies: Each doula brings their own flavor.
 As individuals, doulas have their own philosophies and perspectives on reproductive health, maternity care, and infant care.
 Interview several and find the match that is best for you.